The New York Yankees Prepare for Life Without Mariano Rivera

 Mariano Rivera was just enjoying some exercise and shagging fly balls at Kauffman Stadium Thursday night when he suddenly tore his ACL in a freak accident that will likely end his illustrious career.

 Baseball's All-time saves leader will definitely miss the remainder of the first half of the 2012 season and is quite possibly done pitching for good.
 He was lifted off the field by Joe Girardi and another coach and could not walk to the clubhouse on his own before being taken to the hospital for an MRI which revealed the torn ACL and meniscus.
-Rivera, who told reporters today that he refuses to go out like this, explained his injury like this:
+Rivera, who that he refuses to go out like this, explained his injury like this:

 “I got myself between the grass and the dirt and I couldn’t pull my leg up and twisted my knee.
 ACL.
 Torn.
 Broken.
 Meniscus, also."